-(U) In general, the joint oversight team found that better communication and coordination between and among the agencies reduced certain types of errors from occurring during this reporting period.
-Still, in this reporting period, miscommunications resulted in errors, and the joint oversight team assesses that there is room for continued improvement: approximately 4% of the detasking delays that occurred were attributable to miscommunications or delays in communicating relevant facts.77 In addition, 3% of the detasking delays due to intra-agency miscommunication involved United States persons.
+(U) In this reporting period, miscommunications resulted in errors, and the joint oversight team assessed the need for continued improvement: approximately 14 percent of the detasking delays that occurred were attributable to miscommunications or delays in communicating relevant facts.
+As with all detasking delays, these detasking delays typically involved travel or possible travel of non-United States persons to the United States.
+Significantly, however, less than 1 percent